Tosin24/Udacity_disaster_response_project/README.md

 ## File Descriptions
 This project contains three folders:
 1. Data
     * messages.csv - A csv file that holds the messages data set.
     * categories.csv - A csv file that holds the categories data set.
     * process_data.py - An ETL pipeline that loads the messages and categories datasets, merges the two datasets, cleans the data, and stores it in a SQLite database.
     * DisasterResponse.db - A database that contains the output of the ETL pipeline.

 2. Model
     * train_classifier.py - A machine learning pipeline that loads data from the SQLite database, splits the dataset into training and test sets, builds a text processing and machine learning pipeline, trains and tunes a model using GridSearchCV, outputs results on the test set, and exports the final model as a pickle file.
     * mlpipeline.pkl - A pickle file that contains the output of the machine learning pipeline.

 3. App
     * template:
       - master.html - The main page of web app.
       - go.html - The classification result page of web app.
     * run.py - A flask file that runs app.

 ## Author, Acknowledgement
-* Tosin Obisan
+* Oluwatosin (Tosin) Obisan
 * All credits to Udacity, and FigureEight for providing the data set for this project.

 ## Instructions: